ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-upcoming.md

 #### <span style="color: orange;">Full downtime</span>

 **Update**: There will be a one-day downtime starting at 21:00 on Tuesday May 16 and ending at 17:00 on Wednesday May 17.
 This is aligned with a planned PG&E power-outage maintenance on May 17.
 Starting May 2, the maximum job runtime will be decreased on a daily basis from the maximum 14 days so that jobs finish in time.
 Jobs with runtimes going into the maintenance window, will only be started after the downtime.
+Note that the default run time is 14 days, so make sure to specify `qsub -l h_rt=<run-time> ...` is you want something shorter.
 <br><span class="timestamp">May 3, 10:00 PDT</span>

 **Update**: The updated plan is to only have a 24-hour downtime starting the evening of Tuesday May 16 and end by the end of Wednesday May 17.
 This is aligned with a planned PG&E power-outage maintenance on May 17.